 Types of smart building sensor and how they work

+The world of smart building sensors can be a confusing one.
 There are lots of different options out there and there’s a whole lot of information too – ranging from the very basic to the impossibly technical.
-We’ve put this list together to introduce the various types of sensor available and explain the main benefits of each.
+Here’s our break down of types of sensors found in smart buildings.

-Humidity sensors let you maintain ideal conditions and take action straight away if there’s a change.
+This type of sensor will let you maintain ideal conditions and take action straight away if there’s a change.
 In homes and businesses they’re used to control heating, ventilating, and air conditioning systems.
 They’re used in manufacturing plants, hospitals, museums, greenhouses and weather stations – any environment that’s sensitive to moisture.

 Electrical current monitoring sensors

 Electrical current (CT) sensors measure real-time energy consumption at a circuit, zone or machine level.
 Knowing how much energy is being used has two main uses.

 This insight means you can schedule maintenance when it’s actually needed rather than pay for routine inspections.
 You can also fix potential problems straight away and keep unplanned downtime to a minimum.

-Other types of sensor
+Other types of smart building sensors

 While we don’t currently offer these sensor types as off-the-shelf products, we can work with you to develop bespoke solutions – read up on our design and manufacturing capabilities to find out more or use our contact form to get in touch.

-- Proximity sensors, much like motion sensors, detect the presence of an object and measure how close it is.
+Proximity sensors, much like motion sensors, detect the presence of an object and measure how close it is.
 One of the most familiar uses is reverse parking sensors in cars.

-- Pressure sensors detect pressure and alert the system administrator of any deviation from the standard pressure range – similar to machine monitoring.
+Pressure sensors detect pressure and alert the system administrator of any deviation from the standard pressure range – similar to machine monitoring.
 This is useful in manufacturing as well as in water and heating systems.

-- Water-quality sensors are used in environmental management to measure chemicals, ions, organic elements, suspended solids and pH levels in water.
+Water-quality sensors are used in environmental management to measure chemicals, ions, organic elements, suspended solids and pH levels in water.

-- Smoke sensors detect levels of airborne particulates and gases.
+Smoke sensors detect levels of airborne particulates and gases.
 While they’ve been around for a while, the development of IoT means they’re now able to notify users of problems immediately.

-- Level sensors determine the level of fluids, liquids or other substances in an open or closed system.
+Level sensors determine the level of fluids, liquids or other substances in an open or closed system.
 They’re mainly used to measure fuel levels, but are also used to measure sea and reservoir levels and in medical equipment, compressors and hydraulics.

-- Image sensors can be found in digital cameras, medical imaging and night vision equipment and biometric devices.
+Image sensors can be found in digital cameras, medical imaging and night vision equipment and biometric devices.
 They’re also used in the car industry and play an important role in the development of driverless cars.

 Accelerometer sensors detect vibration, tilting and acceleration in an object.
 Uses include anti-theft devices, vehicle fleet monitoring, aircraft and aviation industries and consumer electronics, including smartphones and pedometers.

-- Gyroscope sensors are used together with accelerometers and measure angular velocity, defined as a measurement of speed of rotation around an axis.
+Gyroscope sensors are used together with accelerometers and measure angular velocity, defined as a measurement of speed of rotation around an axis.
 Their main applications include car navigation systems, game controllers, robotics and consumer electronics.